quinnanya/dlcl204/italian/pos_italian.md

 ## 2. Prepare your text
 To use the segmenter, you need to have the text you're working with saved as a Unicode (UTF-8) text file.
 An example text file you can use for this exercise is [a few lines from "Una questione privata" by  Beppe Fenoglio](questione.txt).

+You should also name the file without any spaces; e.g. instead of *my example file.txt*, name it *my-example-file.txt*, *my_example_file.txt*, *myexamplefile.txt*.
+Spaces mean something else when you're working with the command line, and while there's workarounds for using a file with spaces in its name, it's easiest to just avoid it.

 It will be simplest for you to run the part-of-speech tagger if you copy your text file into the _tint_ folder that you unzipped.
 If you're comfortable navigating file paths in the command line, you can skip this step.

 ## 3. Run the tagger